 NVTA continues to enhance its efforts to provide equal access to low-income, minority and LEP populations.
-This is accomplished by translating website pages; distributing route schedules, reports and other agency materials; and making translation services more widely available at public venues and community events.
+This is accomplished by translating website pages; distributing route schedules, reports and other agency materials in multiple languages; and making translation services more widely available at public venues and community events.